Barrie Wells

 Barrie John Wells MBE is an English financial services entrepreneur and businessperson, who has set up and sold two major insurance-related businesses in his career.
 In 2008, so inspired by the 2008 Summer Olympics in Beijing, Wells donated £2 million to a sports athletics fund to sponsor future British athletes.
+He is also the founder of an initiative to provide seriously ill children with VIP experiences at sporting and entertainment events.

 Biography

-The grandson of former World Pole Vault record holder Ernest Latimer Stones, Wells was born and raised in Bootle, Liverpool and educated at Merchant Taylors' School, Crosby.
+The grandson of former World Pole Vault record holder Ernest Latimer Stones, Wells was born and raised in Liverpool and educated at Merchant Taylors' School, Crosby.

 Wells set up direct home and motor insurance operation Prospero Direct, which after its sale became Axa Direct.
 He then setup Premierline Direct, the UK's first direct commercial insurance operation which he founded with his business partner, Philippa Rothwell; this was then sold to Allianz in 2006.
 Wells was also a non-executive director of Marks & Spencer Money for ten years.

 A keen amateur 400m runner, Wells has travelled to every Olympic Games since 1972.
 He has had a box at Liverpool F.C.'s Anfield ground since 2010, which he donates for the use of seriously ill and disabled children.
 Wells was made an Honorary Doctor of Business Administration by Edge Hill University in 2014 and is also an Honorary Teaching Fellow at Lancaster University.
 He is a Patron of Alder Hey Children's Charity.
 In 2016 Wells was awarded the Points of Light accolade by the Prime Minister in recognition of his exceptional philanthropic work.
+In 2022, he also received the Chairman's Award at the British Sports Journalists' Association Awards for his contribution to British sport.

 Wells currently actively manages a portfolio of private equity and property investments alongside his role as Chairman and sole funder of the Barrie Wells Trust.